 Intracerebral hemorrhage (ICH) refers to bleeding within the brain parenchyma.
-The term should not be confused with “intracranial hemorrhage,” which encompasses any type of bleeding within the skull, i.e., extradural, subdural, subarachnoid, and intracerebral.
+The term should not be confused with intracranial hemorrhage, which is a broader term that encompasses bleeding within any part of the skull, i.e., extradural, subdural, subarachnoid, or intracerebral bleeding.
 The most significant risk factor for spontaneous ICH is arterial hypertension.
-Symptoms are often nonspecific (e.g., headache), but, depending on the affected vessel and cerebral region, focal neurologic deficits (e.g., hemiparesis) may occur.
-Compared to ischemic stroke, patients with ICH typically present with more severe headache and symptoms usually progress more rapidly.
-A noncontrast head CT, the most important diagnostic procedure, shows a hyperdense lesion in acute ICH and a hypodense lesion in hyperacute ICH.
-Treatment involves management of the underlying and accompanying conditions (e.g., controlling hypertension, reversing coagulopathy) and, in severe cases, neurosurgical intervention.
-Approximately half of patients with ICH die within 30 days.
+Symptoms are often nonspecific (e.g., headache); however, depending on the affected vessel and cerebral region, focal neurological deficits (e.g., hemiparesis) may occur.
+Compared with ischemic stroke, patients with ICH are more likely to present with severe headache and have rapidly progressing symptoms.
+The initial imaging investigation of choice is a CT head without contrast, which typically shows a hyperdense mass lesion.
+Treatment involves management of the underlying and associated conditions (e.g., controlling hypertension, reversing coagulopathy) in order to limit hematoma expansion and prevent secondary brain injury.
+In severe cases, neurosurgical intervention may be required.
+Approximately half of patients with ICH die within 30 days of symptom onset.

 - Intracranial hemorrhage: a broad term used to describe any bleeding within the skull (including intracerebral hemorrhage, subarachnoid hemorrhage, subdural hemorrhage, and epidural hemorrhage) due to traumatic brain injury or nontraumatic causes (e.g., hemorrhagic stroke, ruptured aneurysm, hypertensive vasculopathy)

 - ICH is responsible for approx. 10% of all strokes.